farcasterxyz/hub-monorepo/CONTRIBUTING.md

 5. Checkout main, pull down to the merged commit (should be latest) and run `yarn changeset publish`
 6. Hubble is private and must be manually tagged with `git tag -a @farcaster/hubble@<version>` if bumped.
 7. Run `git push origin <tag>` on each tag to push up the tags.

+### 3.7 Working in Rust

+Some of the CPU intensive code is written in Rust for speed.
+We import the Rust modules via [Neon](https://neon-bindings.com/) that are built as a part of the `@farcaster/core` package.

+To add new code to Rust,
+1. Add it to `packages/core/src/addon/`
+2. Add a bridge implementation and types into `packages/core/src/addon/addon.js` and `packages/core/src/addon/addon.d.ts`
+3. Export the callable typescript function in `packages/core/src/rustfunctions.ts`.
+This function can then be used throught the project to transparently call into Rust from Typescript

 ## 4. Troubleshooting